-Section 6.
+Section 3.
 Overtime Call Back List.
 Supervisors will determine available staff to work overtime shifts.
-Call backs for the overtime shifts will be based on seniority.
-If the supervisor receives either a "No" a "Maybe" or is not able to reach the employee they will call the next senior officer.
-If the supervisor is not able to find someone willing to work they may mandate an officer to work after calling officers by seniority.
+Callbacks for the overtime shifts will be based on seniority.
+If the supervisor receives either a "No" or "Maybe" or is not able to reach the employee, they will call the next senior officer.
+If the supervisor is not able to find someone willing to work, they may mandate an officer to work after calling officers by seniority.